 What I have been adding to our home lately though is salt lamps.
 From a small night light salt lamp (HERE) to larger ones all over the house (HERE).
-Thankfully our cats leave those alone because they can be toxic to cats too.
+Let me show you my salt lamp decor ideas and how I decorate with salt lamps in our house.
+Thankfully our cats leave those alone because they can be toxic to cats too. (so please be cautious)

 With that said, I made a little video for you where I walk you through my house so you can see how it looks every day and how our friends know it.
 Nothing staged and all the ugly corners too.

-But besides being aesthetically pleasing there are some claims that they are beneficial to your health as well which is just an added bonus if the claims are true.
+But besides being aesthetically pleasing there are some claims that salt lamps are beneficial to your health as well which is just an added bonus if the claims are true.

 - air quality